Kapranov/yoember/backend/rails/yoember/README.md

 ```

 If you wanted your relationships to be synchronous with the
-**JSONSerializer**, you would need to make sure that all companies and
+*JSONSerializer*, you would need to make sure that all companies
-pets were in the store prior to requesting the user.
+and pets were in the store prior to requesting the user.

+**JSONAPISerializer**

 ### August 2017 Oleg G.Kapranov